-Minimum wage criteria is used by regulators to ensure that there is a floor-wage paid for unskilled, semi-skilled, and skilled workforce.
+Minimum wage criteria is used by regulators to ensure that This initial assessment has given us a baseline against there is a floor-wage paid for unskilled, semi-skilled, and which we can draft a living wage policy to be incorporated across our business.
+By FY2030, we commit to define skilled workforce.
 The goal is to prevent exploitation of the workforce by under-paying them.
-Sites across Vedanta pay significantly higher that minimum wage levels.
+Sites across Vedanta pay the living wage across all our locations of operation and significantly higher that minimum wage levels. to assess the wage structure of full-time employees, contractors, business partners and suppliers.
+This However, while these pay slabs meet the basic living assessment is to identify the strata of our workforce requirements, given the adversity faced by individuals as who are earning below the decided threshold and take a result of the COVID-19 pandemic and its associated necessary actions to ensure that no employees are devoid economic impact, it was felt by Vedanta's management of decent living conditions and compensation.

-However, while these pay slabs meet the basic living requirements, given the adversity faced by individuals as a result of the COVID-19 pandemic and its associated economic impact, it was felt by Vedanta's management team that we needed to relook at how we factor minimum pay.
+team that we needed to relook at how we factor minimum pay.